pathak2705/git_basics/readMe.txt

 		   Hence, we can see both versions simultaneously and accept/reject a version according to our requirements.
 		   (*note first pull then do any commits)

+git commit -am "message" -> adds and commits simultaneously

 git branch -> lists out all the branches made in a project

+git branch branch_name -> adds a new branch to current project

-git checkout -> moves the HEAD pointer(curren pointer) towards the named branch eg- git checkout branch_name
+git checkout -> moves the HEAD pointer(current pointer) towards the named branch eg- git checkout branch_name

 git merge -> merges all the branches back in one version